Guidance

 • a town, city or country has officially changed name

 If you have any concerns, for example you suspect fraud, you must refer the application to your operational team leader (OTL).
-The OTL will instruct you whether to refer the application to an EAC or Counter Fraud team (CFT) for further investigation.
+The OTL will instruct you whether to complete additional checks, refer the application to an Enhanced Application Checker, or refer to the Counter Fraud team for further investigation.

 Nationality certificates that show the place of birth is unknown